programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 Scholars have used stylometry as a tool to study a variety of cultural questions.
 For example, a considerable amount of research has studied the differences between the ways in which men and women write[^3] or are written about.[^4] Other scholars have studied the ways in which a sudden change in writing style within a single text may indicate plagiarism,[^5] and even the manner in which lyrics penned by John Lennon and Paul McCartney grew progressively less cheerful and less active as the Beatles approached the end of their career as a band.[^6]

 However, one of the most common applications of stylometry is in [authorship attribution](https://en.wikipedia.org/w/index.php?title=Authorship_attribution&redirect=no).
-Given an anonymous text, it is sometimes possible to guess who wrote it by measuring certain features (say, the average number of words per sentence or the propensity of the author to use "while" instead of "whilst") and comparing the numbers with those observed in texts for which the authors are known.
-This is what we will be doing in this lesson, using as our test case perhaps the most famous instance of disputed authorship in political writing history, that of (some of) the _Federalist Papers._
+Given an anonymous text, it is sometimes possible to guess who wrote it by measuring certain features, like the average number of words per sentence or the propensity of the author to use "while" instead of "whilst", and comparing the numbers with those observed in texts for which the authors are known.
+This is what we will be doing in this lesson, using as our test case perhaps the most famous instance of disputed authorship in political writing history, that of the _Federalist Papers._

 ## Learning Outcomes